prof-tallman/csc228/syllabus.md

  * *The Code Book* by Simon Singh (partial reading)
  * *Frankenstein* by Mary Shelley
  * *The Hiding Place* by Corrie Ten Boom
- * *Security and Fear* by Bruce Schneier (partial reading)
+ * *Beyond Fear* by Bruce Schneier (partial reading)

 ### Movie
-Over the course of the semester you will be required to watch several movies.
+Over the course of the semester students will be required to watch several movies.
 These movies will be shown mid-week on select days throughout the semester.
-Students who are unable to attend the movie night are responsible for viewing the movie.
+Students who are unable to attend movie night are responsible for viewing it on their own.
- * The Imitation Game (2014) starring Benedict Cumberpatch
+ * The Imitation Game (2014) starring Benedict Cumberbatch
  * The Net (1995) starring Sandra Bullock
  * Hackers (1995) starring Angelina Jolie